Police Report Car Accident Tools: How to Use Them (2025)

 When you stop, you’ll also need to check on the other person, whether they are a motorist, pedestrian or cyclist.
 If they need medical care, most states require you to help them.
 For example, Texas law mandates that you render aid by calling for help or driving an injured person to a hospital if necessary.

 Your responsibilities after this point depend on your state and the severity of the crash.
-Most states require you to call the police to report crashes involving injury or death.
+Most states require you to call the police immediately to report crashes involving injury or death.
 You would likely do this anyway, but a few states do not mandate it.

 For example, California only asks you to call the police for crashes involving death, not injuries.
 California drivers must still file a written report within 24 hours when a crash only causes injuries, but they do not need to actually call the police unless someone dies.